icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [loadmill.com](https://www.loadmill.com/) - Automatically create API and load tests by analyzing network traffic.
 Simulate up to 50 concurrent users for up to 60 minutes for free monthly.
   * [octomind.dev](https://www.octomind.dev/) - Auto-generated, run and maintained Playwright UI tests with AI-assisted test case generation
   * [preflight.com](https://preflight.com) - No-code automated web testing.
 Record tests on your browser that are resilient to UI changes and run them on Windows machines.
 Could you integrate with your CI/CD?
 The free plan includes 50 monthly test runs with video, HTML sessions, and more.
+  * [Argos](https://argos-ci.com) - Open Source visual testing for developers.
+Unlimitedprojects, with 5,000 screenshots per month.
+Free for open-source projects.
   * [percy.io](https://percy.io) - Add visual testing to any web app, static site, style guide, or component library.
 Unlimited team members, Demo app, and unlimited projects, 5,000 snapshots/month.
   * [lost-pixel.com](https://lost-pixel.com) - holistic visual regression testing for your Storybook, Ladle, Histoire stories and Web Apps.
 Unlimited team members, totally free for open-source, 7,000 snapshots/month.
+  * [Repeato](https://repeato.app/) No-code mobile app test automation tool built on top of computer vision and AI.
+Works for native apps, flutter, react-native, web, ionic, and many more app frameworks.
+The free plan is limited to 10 tests for iOS and 10 for Android, but includes most of the features of the paid plans, including unlimited test runs.
   * [Requestly](https://requestly.com/) Open-source Chrome Extension to Intercept, Redirect and Mock HTTP Requests.
 Featuring [Debugger](https://requestly.com/products/web-debugger/), [Mock Server](https://requestly.com/products/mock-server/), [API Client](https://requestly.com/products/api-client/) and [Session Recording](https://requestly.com/products/session-book/).
 Redirect URLs, Modify HTTP Headers, Mock APIs, Inject custom JS, Modify GraphQL Requests, Generate Mock API Endpoints, Record session with Network & Console Logs.
 Create upto 10 rules in Free Tier.
 Free for open-source.
   * [seotest.me](https://seotest.me/) — Free on-page SEO website tester.
 10 free website crawls per day.
 Useful SEO learning resources and recommendations on how to improve the on-page SEO results for any website regardless of technology.
   * [snippets.uilicious.com](https://snippets.uilicious.com) - It's like CodePen but for cross-browser testing.
 UI-licious lets you write tests like user stories and offers a free platform - UI-licious Snippets - that allows you to run unlimited tests on Chrome with no sign-up required for up to 3 minutes per test run.
 Found a bug?
 You can copy the unique URL to your test to show your devs exactly how to reproduce the bug.